ai-cam/ai-cam.github.io/_reports/2025-03-20-cam-can-regional-ai-statement.md

 This regional AI Statement highlights the breadth AI activity happening across the Cambridgeshire region and represents our commitment to ensure AI development is responsible, inclusive, sustainable, and an engine for innovation that serves the public good.

-We aim to foster connected communities by building AI capabilities across our region, widening access to the tools, knowledge, and know how which can focuse on delivering meaningful improvements to people’s lives.
+We aim to foster connected communities by building AI capabilities across our region, widening access to the tools, knowledge, and know how which can focuse on delivering meaningful improvements to people's lives.

 ## Collaborative Approach